topranks/wmf-clab/README.md

 ![wmf-lab topology](https://github.com/topranks/wmf-lab/blob/main/clab_wmf-lab.png)

-Script to create a topology file for [containerlab](https://containerlab.srlinux.dev/) to simulate the WMF network (see this [presentation](https://www.youtube.com/watch?v=n81Tc1g4W5U) for an intro.)
+Scripting to create a topology file for [containerlab](https://containerlab.srlinux.dev/) to simulate the WMF network (see this [presentation](https://www.youtube.com/watch?v=n81Tc1g4W5U) for an intro.)

 The script uses WMF Netbox, and homer public repo YAML files, to collect information on devices running on the WMF network and create a topology to simulate them using docker/containerlab, with Juniper's [crpd](https://www.juniper.net/documentation/us/en/software/crpd/crpd-deployment/topics/concept/understanding-crpd.html) container image as router nodes.
+Some companion scripts are included to export manually added config from production routers, and push it to the containerlab nodes.

 As crpd is a lightweight container it requires significantly less resources than VM-based appliances such as vMX.
 This means it is possible to simulate many virtual nodes on even modest hardware.

-Two additional scripts are included, one which can run on a device with keys that can connect to produciton routers, and gathers config and operational state from the live network, dumping it to JSON files.
-The other companion script can be used to push this config to the containerlab instances, filling in the gaps for elements that are confgiured manually in the current infra.
-Some other basic tooling is included to gather LVS service IPs from production so they can be announced to the simulated network elements.

-## Approach
+## Overview

 ### Juniper cRPD - Containerised Routing Protocol Daemon